certsimple/csp-by-api/README.md

 		reportOnly: true
 	}

-	var policy = cspByAPI(basePolicy, ['twitter', 'mixpanel', 'googleFonts'])
+	// Then add the apps you use. csp-by-api will combine them for you. var policy = cspByAPI(basePolicy, [

-This will intelligently combine the specific policies for those apps, as well as your own basePolicy, into a single policy.
+		'twitter',
+		'mixpanel',
+		'googleFonts'
+	]);

 Then, for example, using Express and [Helmet](https://www.npmjs.com/package/helmet):